Gluon radiation from a classical point particle: Recoil effects: Ansatz for gluon radiation from a classical particle struck by a sheet of colored glass

-where $D(|\mathbf{r}|)$ depends on the Green's functions of the two-dimensional Laplacian.
+where $D(|\mathbf{r}|)$ depends on the Green's functions of the two-dimensional Laplacian, and $Q_s$ is the saturation momentum, a scale which arises naturally in the CGC framework.
 Recall that problems involving classical fields correspond to tree level diagrams in perturbation theory.
 In order to make this connection, we will take the lowest order in the background field of \cref{gluon-mult:KMP} and compare it to lowest order tree-level bremsstrahlung in scalar QCD.

 Expanding \cref{eq:S_Exp} to lowest order we get $\tilde{S}(q_T)\rightarrow (2\pi)^2\delta^{(2)}(\mathbf{q})$.
 This corresponds to the lowest order in the background field expansion.
 The gluon multiplicity distribution at lowest order in the background field is therefore given by